-Covid-19: Toll in India rises to 166 as cases cross 5,700; Trump thanks Modi for malaria drug
+Covid-19: Jharkhand reports first death; Delhi has 669 active cases, says health minister

 8.04 am: The United States has continued to report a high toll.
 The country has reported 1,973 deaths on Wednesday, higher than the 1,939 it reported on Tuesday, according to AFP.

-8.02 am: “I want to thank Prime Minister Modi for allowing us to have what we requested,” says United States President Donald Trump, referring to India’s export of hydrochloroquine.
+8.02 am: “I want to thank Prime Minister Modi for allowing us to have what we requested,” says United States President Donald Trump, referring to India’s export of hydroxychloroquine.
 “He was terrific, we will remember it.”

 7.58 am: A 44-year-old man has been arrested for allegedly assaulting two women doctors of Safdarjung Hospital in New Delhi, the police say according to ANI.
 The doctors were out buying fruit in Gautam Nagar when their neighbour attacked them.